Hussain4398/starter-gatsby-blog/README.md

   <p align="center"><img width="700" height="45" alt="[Screenshot 2022-03-25 at 4 08 46 PM]" src="https://user-images.githubusercontent.com/101874906/160111936-311a2bf0-a417-4cec-acb1-74d0340bf0ff.png"></p>

- - you have the information of your customer who is receieving the item ordered.
+ - you have the information of your customer who is receiving the item ordered.
 If you haven't chosen a customer that tile is blank.

  <p align="center"><img width="400" height="125" alt="[Screenshot 2022-03-25 at 4 07 58 PM]" src="https://user-images.githubusercontent.com/101874906/160112569-953a984b-1b50-428b-8ded-1af398513487.png"></p>